Fugitive hedge fund manager pleads guilty

-NEW YORK, March 16 (Reuters) - Hedge fund manager Brian Kim, who had appeared on CNBC television as a derivatives expert, pleaded guilty in New York state court on Friday to running a $6 million Ponzi scheme and will be sentenced to up to 15 years in prison .
+NEW YORK (Reuters) - Hedge fund manager Brian Kim, who had appeared on CNBC television as a derivatives expert, pleaded guilty in New York state court on Friday to running a $6 million Ponzi scheme and will be sentenced to up to 15 years in prison.

 Kim, 36, who founded the now-defunct Liquid Capital Management, created fake monthly statements for investors showing account balances with inflated gains, prosecutors said.